National Child Passenger Safety Week Is September 17-23

 In fact, a September 17, 2017 news report about four Michigan children who were not seriously injured in a car crash because they were properly restrained shows how crucial it is for kids to be buckled up in the back seat.

 Here are the basic seat belt rules for kids riding as passengers in the rear of a vehicle.

 Seat Belt Rules For Kids From Birth To Age 8

-The child car seat laws in Michigan say that kids age 0-4 must ride in a properly installed car seat in the back of a vehicle.
+Michigan car seat laws say that kids age 0-4 must ride in a properly installed car seat in the back of a vehicle.
 The car seat must be rear-facing from birth until at least age 2.
 For children age 2-4, the seat may be forward-facing.